PrimeDAO/launch-contracts/README.md

 This project uses the hardhat-deploy plugin to deploy contracts.
 When a contract has been deployed, it is saved as JSON to the `deployments` directory, including its _address_ as well as its _abi_.

 Since this is a project that is continuously being extended, it is generally not desirable to always deploy all contracts.
 Therefore, this project makes use of [deployment tags](https://hardhat.org/plugins/hardhat-deploy.html#deploy-scripts-tags-and-dependencies).
 These are specified at the end of each deploy script.
+This makes it possible to deploy specific versions for a given contract as they are being developed.

 There are two **npm scripts** that facilitate the deployment to _mainnet_ and _rinkeby_.
 Both require the specification of **tags**.
 When using these scripts, at the end of the deployment, it automatically exports the addresses & artifacts in one file per network.
 These files can be found in the `exports` directory and, for example, can be used for dApp development.